nolenfelten/xbmc-scripting/trunk/T3CH Upgrader/resources/language/English/readme.txt

 Local Installation:
 -------------------
-If you ftp a T3CH build rar to the designed rar download location (eg. E:\apps\) the Main Menu will give you the option to do an installation from that.
+If you ftp a T3CH build archive (RAR or ZIP) to the designed rar download location (eg. E:\apps\) the Main Menu will give you the option to do an installation from that.

 Auto startup with XBMC Startup: